South Carolina Child Support Calculator

 To use the child support calculator, select or enter the appropriate information next to each statement.

-When you have completed the form, click on the calculate button to get an estimate of the amount of child support that the non-custodial parent will have to pay to the custodial parent in South Carolina.
+When you have completed the form, click on the calculate button to get an estimate of the amount of child support that the non-custodial parent will have to pay to the custodial parent in Arizona.

 How South Carolina’s Child Support Enforcement Division Can Help You